freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/search-and-replace.md

 );
 ```

-`myReplace("Let us get back to more Coding", "Coding", "algorithms")` يجب أن يعيد السلسلة النصية `Let us get back to more Algorithms`.
+`myReplace("Let us get back to more Coding", "Coding", "algorithms")` should return the string `Let us get back to more Algorithms`.

 ```js
 assert.deepEqual(